 SEN support will include a plan for effective transition between phases of education.
-The chronology of support and involvement includes a section for completion by the class teacher at points of transition.
+The chronology of support and involvement includes a section for completion by the class or subject teacher or XXX at points of transition.
 This will be completed in a timely way so that the receiving establishment has all the relevant information they require.
-The SENCo will support the class teacher.
+The SENCo will support the class or subject teacher or XXX.